OpenKneeboard/OpenKneeboard/docs/troubleshooting/elevation.md

 This was true for *some* software that was made for Windows 95 and not updated since Windows Vista.
 It is actively harmful for most modern Windows software.

+Turning UAC off or running normal user programs as Administrator has been bad advice since roughly 2010.

 ## I just want to run it as Administrator once to see if it fixes things

 This doesn't fix problems; instead, it can cause problems that can only reasonably be fixed by reinstalling Windows.
 This can include making it so that other software won't work except as Administrator.